Philosophy, Politics and Economics (Certificate)

 Pressing social problems, from institutional discrimination and climate change to criminal justice reform and fair wages, are complex.
 Obvious solutions often create unintended consequences that compound the original problem.
 By integrating the approaches of philosophy, politics and economics, the certificate offers a holistic understanding of such problems and of possible solutions – great preparation for leadership in the public or private sectors.

 You will develop analytical skills and acquire useful concepts through a course in each of these disciplines, and have the opportunity to integrate them through both an introductory and a capstone course.
-These courses will complement your degree and add value to your careers in public office, law, business, philanthropy, engineering, journalism among others.
+These courses will complement your degree and add value to your career in public office, law, business, philanthropy, engineering, journalism among others.

 The PPE certificate is a collaboration between four ASU units: the School of History, Philosophical and Religious Studies, the School of Politics and Global Studies, the Department of Economics in the W. P. Carey School of Business, and the School of Civic and Economic Thought and Leadership.